 -

 Configure data fields — Add the fields you need using + Add Field and the Quick Add chips.
+Add a Breadcrumb from the Sub-step menu and an Equipment Modules summary if you want them.
 Drag to reorder.
 Toggle visibility and separators as desired.

 -

-Add custom per-phase fields (optional) — Click + Add Custom Field to create editable annotations that vary per step
+Add custom per-step fields (optional) — Click + Add Custom Field to create editable annotations that vary per step.

 -